cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 # Overview

-An SDF mapping file provides augmentation information for one or more SDF definitions.
+An SDF mapping file provides augmentation information for one or more SDF models.
 Its main contents is a map from SDF name references ({{Section 4.3 of -sdf}}) to a set of qualities.

-When processing the mapping file together with one or more SDF definitions, these qualities are added to the SDF definition at the referenced name, as in a merge-patch operation {{-merge-patch}}.
+When processing the mapping file together with one or more SDF models, these qualities are added to the SDF model at the referenced name, as in a merge-patch operation {{-merge-patch}}.
 Note that this is somewhat similar to the way `sdfRef` ({{Section 4.4 of -sdf}}) works, but in a mapping file the arrows point in the inverse direction (from the augmenter to the augmented).

-## Example Definition 1 (ecosystem: IPSO/OMA) {#example1}
+## Example Model 1 (ecosystem: IPSO/OMA) {#example1}

 An example for an SDF mapping file is given in {{code-example1}}.
 This mapping file is meant to attach to an SDF specification published